Haider Ali (artist)

 Haider Ali is a Pakistani painter best known for his work as a truck artist.
 Around the world, he has painted murals, structures, benches, and trucks in the distinctive truck art style of Pakistan.
 He first gained international attention in 2002 when he worked on the first authentic Pakistani truck in North America for the Smithsonian and has since exhibited at museums and institutions globally.

 Early life and education

-Ali was born in Karachi, Pakistan to a family originally from Jalandhar in Punjab, which moved to Lahore and Karachi before partition.
+Ali was born in Karachi, Pakistan to a family originally from Jalandhar in Punjab, British India, which moved to Lahore and Karachi before the partition of India.
 Ali received rigorous training in truck art as a child apprentice.
 He was trained from the age of eight by his truck artist father, Muhammad Sardar, who insisted on an ability to draw straight vertical and horizontal lines.
 By age 16, he had painted his first truck under master supervision.

-He taught at the Indus Valley School of Art and Architecture as a visiting faculty member.
+He has taught at the Indus Valley School of Art and Architecture as a visiting faculty member.